Need more Leads?

 For example, let’s pretend your website’s domain authority score is 56.
 If you’re competing for a specific keyword against sites with domain authorities between 39 and 47, you’ll know that a well-written blog post or web page has a good chance of ranking.
 But, if you’re competing against sites with domain authorities in the 80s, you’ll probably want to target a different keyword.

 However, it’s important to note that while domain authority score predicts success, it doesn’t necessarily represent success.
-The metric is not used by Google, and boosting your domain authority won’t automatically make your website rank higher in Google search results.
+Google does not use the metric, and boosting your domain authority won’t automatically make your website rank higher in Google search results.

-Before we dig deeper into domain authority, we need to clarify: domain authority and page authority, another metric developed by Moz, are different.
+Before we dig deeper into domain authority, we need to clarify that domain authority and page authority, another metric developed by Moz, are different.
 While domain authority ranks the strength of an entire domain, page authority focuses on a single page’s ability to rank in the SERPs.

-Given that domain authority plays a significant role in determining page authority, it’s crucial to focus on improving your site as a whole rather than any one page.
+Since domain authority plays a significant role in determining page authority, it’s crucial to focus on improving your site as a whole rather than any page.

-First things first, make sure you set up your website properly.
-That means optimizing your on-page content, making sure your site loads quickly, and building a mobile-friendly site that’s easy to surf on a phone or tablet.
+First things first, make sure you set up your website correctly.
+That means optimizing your on-page content, ensuring your site loads quickly, and building a mobile-friendly site that’s easy to surf on a phone or tablet.
 Here are a few tips to get you started:

-A good SEO audit can help you find where you’re neglecting the basics to improve your domain authority.
+A good SEO audit can help you find where you neglect the basics to improve your domain authority.

-When it comes to domain authority, high-quality backlinks are king to increase domain authority.
+When it comes to domain authority, high-quality backlinks are king in increasing domain authority.
 The more you have, the higher your score will be.
 We’ve written an in-depth post on link building, which we definitely suggest reading.
 But for now, keep these things in mind to increase domain authority:

 Not all links are created equal.
-To improve domain authority score, you need to secure high-quality links and eliminate low-quality ones.
+You must secure high-quality links and eliminate low-quality ones to improve your domain authority score.
 But this begs the question: what’s a high-quality link?

 A quality link is one that comes from a reputable site.
 For example, a link from the New York Times is a high-quality link because the publisher is known and respected.
 Links from unknown, spammy websites would be considered low quality.